LisaTheTechnologue/trivia_api/frontend/README.md

 Currently, when a user plays the game they play up to five questions of the chosen category.
 If there are fewer than five questions in a category, the game will end when there are no more questions in that category.

 You can optionally update this game play to increase the number of questions or whatever other game mechanics you decide.
 Make sure to specify the new mechanics of the game in the README of the repo you submit so the reviewers are aware that the behavior is correct.

+## Javascript disable auto format
+check if you have installed this extension: "JS-CSS-HTML formatter".

+Now if you have, press CTRL+SHIFT+P, type Formatter and you should see an option that says Formatter Config.

+After selecting that option, a file named formatter.json opens and all you do is edit the property (named onSave) from having true to being false.

+Restart vs code and voilà!!
+It stopped auto formatting.